-- 1 Lord! thou hast scourged our guilty land, Behold thy people mourn; Shall vengeance ever guide thy hand, And mercy ne'er return? - 2 Beneath the terrors of thine eye Earth's haughty towers decay;

-- Thy frowning mantle spreads the sky And mortals melt away. - 3 Our Zion trembles at the stroke, And dreads thy lifted hand; Oh, heal the people thou hast broke, And save the sinking land.

-- 1 When in our hour of utmost need

-We know not where to look for aid,

-When days and nights of anxious thought

-Nor help nor counsel yet have brought,

-- 2 Then this our comfort is alone,

-That we may meet before thy throne,

-And cry, O faithful God! to thee

-For rescue from our misery;

-- 3 To thee may raise our hearts and eyes, Repenting sore with bitter sighs, And seek thy pardon for our sin, And respite from our griefs within.

-- 4 For thou hast promised, graciously To hear all those who cry to thee

-Through him whose name alone is great, Our Saviour and our advocate.
+836 C. M. 1 LORD! thou hast scourged our guilty land, Behold thy people mourn; Shall vengeance ever guide thy hand, And mercy ne'er return?
+2 Beneath the terrors of thine eye Earth's haughty towers decay; Thy frowning mantle spreads the sky, And mortals melt away.
+Our Zion trembles at the stroke, And dreads thy lifted hand; Oh, heal the people thou hast broke, And save the sinking land.
+837 WHEN in our hour of utmost need 1 When days and nights of anxious thought Nor help nor counsel yet have brought, 2 Then this our comfort is alone, That we may meet before thy throne, And cry, O faithful God! to thee For rescue from our misery; 3 To thee may raise our hearts and eyes, Repenting sore with bitter sighs, And seek thy pardon for our sin, And respite from our griefs within.
+4 For thou hast promised, graciously To hear all those who cry to thee Through him whose name alone is great, Our Saviour and our Advocate.
+5 And thus we come, O God! to-day, And all our woes before thee lay,

-- 5 And thus we come, O God! to-day, And all our woes before thee lay, For tried, afflicted, lo! we stand, Peril and foes on every hand.
+And all our woes before thee lay, For tried, afflicted, lo! we stand, Peril and foes on every hand.

-- 6 Ah! hide not for our sins thy face;

-Absolve us through thy boundless grace;

-Be with us in our anguish still,

-Free us at last from every ill.

-- 7 That so with all our hearts may we

-Once more with joy give thanks to thee,

-And walk obedient to thy word,

-And now and ever praise the Lord.
+- 6 Ah! hide not for our sins thy face; Absolve us through thy boundless grace; Be with us in our anguish still, Free us at last from every ill. - 7 That so with all our hearts may we Once more with joy give thanks to thee, And walk obedient to thy word, And now and ever praise the Lord.

-- 1 Sovereign of all the worlds above!

-Thy glory, with unclouded rays,

-Shines through the realms of light and love,

-Inspiring angels with thy praise.
+1 SOVEREIGN of all the worlds above!
+Thy glory, with unclouded rays, Shines through the realms of light and love, Inspiring angels with thy praise.

-- 2 Thy pow'r we own, thy grace adore; Thou deign'st to visit men below; And in affliction's darkest hour The humble shall thy mercy know.
+2 Thy power we own, thy grace adore; Thou deign'st to visit man below; And in affliction's darkest hour The humble shall thy mercy know.

-- 3 These western States at thy command Rose from dependence and distress; Prosperity now crowns the land, And millions join thy name to bless.
+3 These western States at thy command Rose from dependence and distress; Prosperity now crowns the land, And millions join thy name to bless.

-- 4 Praise is thy due, eternal King!

-We'll speak the wonders of thy love;

-With grateful hearts our tribute bring,

-And emulate the hosts above.
+4 Praise is thy due, eternal King!
+We'll speak the wonders of thy love; With grateful hearts our tribute bring, And emulate the hosts above.

-- 5 Oh, be thou still our guardian God,

-Preserve these States from ev'ry foe,

-From party rage, from scenes of blood,

-From sin and every cause of woe.
+5 Oh, be thou still our guardian God, Preserve these States from every foe, From party rage, from scenes of blood, From sin and every cause of woe.

-- 6 Here may the great Redeemer reign,

-Display his grace and saving power;

-Here liberty and truth maintain, Till empires fall to rise no more.
+6 Here may the great Redeemer reign, Display his grace and saving power; Here liberty and truth maintain, Till empires fall to rise no more.

-- 1 Salvation doth to God belong,

-His power and grace shall be our song;

-From him alone all mercies flow,

-His arm alone subdues the foe.

-- 2 Then praise this God, who bows his ear Propitious to his people's prayer; And though deliverance he may stay, Yet answers still in his own day.

-- 3 Oh, may this goodness lead our land Still saved by thine almighty hand, The tribute of its love to bring To thee, our Saviour and our King,

-- 4 Till every public temple raise

-A song of triumph to thy praise,

-And every peaceful private home

-To thee a temple shall become.

-- 5 Still be it our supreme delight

-To walk as in thy glorious sight,

-Still in thy precepts and thy fear

-Till life's last hour to persevere.
+- 1 SALVATION doth to God belong, His power and grace shall be our song; From him alone all mercies flow, His arm alone subdues the foe. - 2 Then praise this God, who bows his ear Propitious to his people's prayer; And though deliverance he may stay, Yet answers still in his own day. - 3 Oh, may this goodness lead our land, Still saved by thine almighty hand, The tribute of its love to bring To thee, our Saviour and our King, - 4 Till every public temple raise A song of triumph to thy praise, And every peaceful private home To thee a temple shall become. - 5 Still be it our supreme delight To walk as in thy glorious sight, Still in thy precepts and thy fear Till life's last hour to persevere.